octopus-network/octopus-docs/src/maintain/validator-operations.md

 For the node which was deployed via the automatic deployment service, the validator can click `...` and select `Destory` in the **My Node** area to stop the validator node and delete the instance of automatic deployment.

+> **Note** For the node which was deployed to Digital Ocean via the automatic deployment service, you need to manually delete the volume.
+Please refer to [How to Delete Volumes](https://docs.digitalocean.com/products/volumes/how-to/delete/)

 ![validator destory node](../images/maintain/validator_destory_node.jpg)

 For the node which was deployed manually, please remember to stop it.